ThirtySomething/Weatherstation/Build.md

 ## Configuration

-The config files are named like the plugins with <code>Config.config</code> at the end.
+The config files are named like the plugins with `Config.config` at the end.
 See the [plugins](./Plugins/Readme.md) and their configs for more details.

 The description for configuring the [client](./Client/Readme.md) or the [server](./Server/Readme.md) can be found in their respective directories.